 If your business is located within the boundary of a CPZ, your business can purchase a business permit to suit your needs.
 Options include:

- parking in selected car parks
+parking in selected car parks

- parking in on-street shared use parking bays within our CPZs.
+parking in on-street shared use parking bays within our CPZs

 Parking enforcement across the borough is currently provided on behalf of the Council by NSL Services Ltd.

 A new contract was awarded to NSL in July 2013 for an initial period of six years.
 Transport for London are responsible for the red routes within the borough, which are enforced by the Metropolitan Police traffic wardens.